ethbarcelona/ethbarcelona.github.io/index.md

 IMPORTANT NOTICE <br><br>

-Due to the current situation with COVID19 in Europe and the multiple travel bans all around the world, we are moving ethBarcelona to June 17th, hoping that by then the situation would have improved.
-We will keep updating the website with news as the situation evolves.<br><br>
+Due to the current situation with the COVID19 Pandemic and the multiple travel bans all around the world, we are moving ethBarcelona to next year 2021, following on the steps of the Ethereum Devcon.<br><br>

 Thank you for your understanding.<br><br>